nataliia-petrushak/workflow-manager/README.md

 # Workflow Management API
 This API provides functionality for managing workflows using graph concepts.
-It allows users to create four types of nodes and includes features for managing graphs, implementing algorithms for determining paths from the initial to the final node.
+It allows users to create four types of nodes and includes features for managing graphs and implementing algorithms for determining paths from the initial to the final node.

 ### Description
 The Workflow Management API is designed to facilitate the creation and management of workflows.
 It utilizes the FastAPI framework along with Pydantic for handling web requests and integrates with the NetworkX library for graph management.
 The API includes endpoints for creating, updating, and deleting workflows, as well as for configuring and initiating workflows.